espruino/BangleApps/typescript/README.md

 to install the project's build tools, and:

 ```
-npm run build:apps
+npm run build
 ```

-To build all Typescript apps.
+To build all Typescript apps and widgets.
 The last command will generate the `app.js` files containing the transpiled code for the BangleJS.